sysvyz/hurl/README.md

 ### Map
-One of the common transformation is ``array_map``.
+One of the most common transformation is ``array_map``.
 Node provides a convenient way of performing those operations.
 Since the ``callback`` function of ``array_map`` is nothing else than a transformation, it's obvious to use Nodes as callbacks.